savsuth/Imagedenoiser/README.md

  * [CKPT FILE](https://uofi.box.com/shared/static/21a5jwdiqpnx24c50cyolwzwycnr3fwe.gz)
  * [Dataset](https://uofi.box.com/shared/static/gy0t3vgwtlk1933xbtz1zvhlakkdac3n.zip)

-## Running

-Once you have all the depenedencies ready, do the folowing:

-Download the dataset extract it to a folder named 'dataset' (ONLY if you want to train, not needed to run).

-Extract the CKPT files to a folder named 'Checkpoints'

-Run main.py -- python3 main.py

-Go to the browser, if you are running it on a server then [ip-address]:8888, if you are on your local machine then localhost:8888

 ## Dataset
 For training, I sampled 40 images from Pixar titles and synthesized noise by adding Gaussian perturbations across a 5×5 design of standard-deviation settings (five sets, each spanning five σ values), producing 1,000 training samples (40 × 25).
 For validation, I used 10 images not present in the training set and applied Gaussian noise.
 The test set includes both synthetically noised images and real path-traced noisy renders.

+## Running

+1. Once you have all the depenedencies we are ready for the main part and follow the steps:
+2. Download the dataset extract it to a folder named 'dataset' in your directory.
+3. Extract the CKPT files to a folder named 'Checkpoints'
+4. Runing the main.py -- python3 main.py
+5. After that go to the browser and if you are running it on a server then [ip-address]:8888 or if you are on your local machine then localhost:8888

 ## Hyperparameters
 * Number of iterations - 10K